 Now, once we’ve expanded these options, we can go through a bit of advanced testing.
 For this testing scenario:

-- We created a carrier rule that gives free shipping via FedEx Ground whenever an item belonging to the “Small” shipping group is in the cart.
+- We created a shipping rule that gives free shipping via FedEx Ground whenever an item belonging to the “Small” shipping group is in the cart.

-- We also have a dimensional rule we want to assign to this product that will pack the item into a 2x4x4 box.
+- We also have a packing rule we want to assign to this product that will pack the item into a 2x4x4 box.

-- So, in the corresponding fields, we’ve added the “Small” shipping group and the “Box 2 Rule” dimensional rule that we had previously created:
+- So, in the corresponding fields, we’ve added the “Small” shipping group and the “Box 2 Rule” packing rule that we had previously created:

 - Once we’ve entered the necessary information, we can click “Get Rates” to see the results.